PlasmaControl/DESC/docs/README.rst

-To build the documentation locally, from the DESC directory:
+To build the documentation locally, install the developer requirements and run from the DESC directory:

 .. code-block:: sh